clorislili/3ds-vla/readme.md

 ```

 The pipeline first collects raw data within the RLBench simulator, followed by object mask extraction.
 Subsequently, it generates the training JSON metadata, and finally generating the point clouds."

+## 6. Others

+The repo is built on Peract, RLBench, and, Llama-Adapter.
+Thanks for these amazing work.